qphandev/quynhphandev-gatsby-ts/README.md

 ## Notes:
 1. For some weird reason, media don't work in .md files if it's outside of its directory.
+2. Sometimes I run into Segmentation Fault error (which isn't a very helpful error).
+The general solution to this is to delete the package lock file.

 ## TODOs:
 * Make this README an actual README instead of a todo list lol